oruga-ui/oruga/packages/docs/components/Carousel.md

 ## Carousel component

-> A Slideshow for cycling images in confined spaces
+> A Slideshow for cycling images in confined spaces.

 ```html
 <o-carousel></o-carousel>